ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/07-abstract-data-types.md

 For example, given a collection of people, how do we efficiently find the person with a specific personnummer?
 Two key abstract data types are commonly used to solve such information retrieval problems:

+- **Sets**:
-- **Set**: A set represents an unordered collection of distinct items.
-It supports operations to *add* and *remove* elements, and to *check* whether a particular element is present.
+  represent unordered collections of distinct items.
+  They support operations to *add* and *remove* elements, and to *check* whether a particular element is present.
   Duplicate elements are not allowed.

-- **Map** (also called a dictionary): A map represents a collection of *key-value pairs*.
-Each *key* maps to a corresponding *value*.
+- **Maps** (also called dictionaries): represent collections of *key-value pairs*, where each *key* maps to a corresponding *value*.
   Operations include *adding* or *removing* key-value pairs, *checking* if a key is present, and *retrieving* the value associated with a given key.
   Like sets, maps do not allow duplicate keys.

 Most implementations of both sets and maps are designed to support fast insertion, deletion, and lookup operations, making them ideal for managing collections where quick access to data is important.